With so many things to do in Chiang Mai, it’s easy to see how this is a top tourist destination in Thailand.

 How to move around Chiang Mai

-You can easily move around Chiang Mai in many different ways.
-One of the options is to use the songthaew, of which I have talked before.
-Taxis and Ubers are commonly used, especially by tourists, whereas buses aren’t much of a thing in this part of the country.
+Moving around Chiang Mai is easy.
+You have the option of using the songthaew.
+Taxis and Ubers are also commonly used, especially by tourists, whereas buses aren’t much of a thing in this part of the country.

 Tuktuks and samlors (Thai’s Rickshaw) are a common and cheap way to move around town – just make sure to haggle the price before you get on.

-Finally, if you are planning to stay a little longer you can consider renting a bike or even a scooter – though in this case you will have to master the traffic, which in South East Asia isn’t exactly easy.
+Finally, you can consider renting a bike or even a scooter – though in this case you will have to master the traffic, which in South East Asia isn’t exactly easy.

 When to visit Chiang Mai

-Chiang Mai gets a large influx of visitors throughout the year, but the best time to go is between October and April, when temperatures are a bit cooler.
+Chiang Mai gets a large influx of visitors throughout the year, but the best time to go is between November and January, when temperatures are a bit cooler.
 The other side of the coin though is that this is when it’s also most crowded.
-Alternatively, you can opt to visit during one of its many festivals.
+February to April are really hot but try months and generally the air is thick with pollution then.
+May to October is the rainy season, and at that time it doesn’t just rain – it’s also unbearably hot and humid.

 Other useful information

-As for any other trip, I wholeheartedly recommend getting a good travel insurance for your trip to Thailand.
+As for any other trip, I recommend getting a good travel insurance for your.
 You can get yours here.

 For more information about Thailand, make sure to read my other posts:

-- 20 Fabulous And Simply Unmissable Things To Do In Bangkok
+- The Best Things To Do In Bangkok

 - Why Koh Chang Is One Of The Best Islands In Thailand